ZcashFoundation/zebra/book/src/dev/state-db-upgrades.md

   - Each key-value entry is created once.
   - Keys can be deleted, but values are never updated.
   - Code called by ReadStateService must ignore deleted keys, or use a read lock.
+  - We avoid deleting keys, and avoid using iterators on Delete column families, for performance.
   - TODO: should we prevent re-inserts of keys that have been deleted?
 - Update:
   - Each key-value entry is created once.